tsuereth/glog/content/post/2018/07/15_middleearth_shadowofwar.md

 I'm not sure how well it'll all turn out, considering that Frodo and Sam never saw the Bright Lord on their way through Mordor.
 But at least for now, I really feel like I'm delivering on Celebrimbor's goal of building an army to rival Sauron's.

-Shadow of War is a good counter-example to my recent experience with {{% game "Agents of Mayhem" %}}Agents of Mayhem{{% /game %}}.
+Shadow of War is a good counter-example to my recent experience with <game:Agents of Mayhem>.
 The latter had mechanically fun gameplay, but a dumb and unengaging plot, and I was unsatisfied with its sense of progression; I didn't feel like I was really making a difference in Seoul.

 Shadow of War also has mechanically fun gameplay, and while its plot is still dumb and unengaging -- the sense of progression is <i>very</i> satisfying.
 As I slaughter uruks by the hundreds, I know that their corpses are building my way toward a better Mordor.